H0ssein/TA.Sync/README.md

 start LosOce_TA
 ```

+**Note: This particular script doesnt actually need ESX.
+I just have it in as default on all my scripts becasue I use it's framework from time to time.

 ## The Config.lua

 The only place you should need to edit unless you want to modify the entire thing to your liking.